vzlinux/vzupgrade/Readme.md

 just before the check, and all executable files found inside the **/usr/share/vzupgrade/pre-install** folder will be launched just before the upgrade stage starts.

+The scripts are executed in the alphabetical order, so we recommend to add a numeric prefix to every script indicating its launch order, e.g. "01-prepare", "02-"almost-ready", etc.

 Note that we don't expect these custom scripts to print anything on the screen.
 They should use their own log files if needed.